Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/04/coffeescript-comparison.md

 }).call(this);
 ```

-And that isn’t a million miles away from the original – but with the benefit of a (subjectively) tidier file to work with – it was 14 lines of JavaScript and 9 lines of CoffeeScript, with less chuff around the edges and with a clever compiler that knows what Douglas Crockford thinks we should be doing.
+And that isn't a million miles away from the original – but with the benefit of a (subjectively) tidier file to work with – it was 14 lines of JavaScript and 9 lines of CoffeeScript, with less chuff around the edges and with a clever compiler that knows what Douglas Crockford thinks we should be doing.